wkalt/puppetdb/README.md

 Again, if you see the group object that was submitted echoed back in curl's output, then the submission worked.

-Now we can try to get the classification for a node.
+Now you can classify a node:

 ```sh
 curl http://localhost:1261/v1/classified/nodes/argon.atlanta.www.example.com